MineInAbyss/geary/docs/quickstart.md

 # Quickstart

+**WIP, in-development syntax.**
+This page is a work in progress and includes syntax currently in development versions of Geary.
+{.warning}

 This page gives an overview of Geary's syntax and features, the rest of the guide will dive more in depth and assume less knowledge about ecs.
 Think of this as a *Geary by example* guide.

 ## Setup